soft-lang/soft/README.md

 how to directly create Nodes and Edges, but won't result in a runnable program.

-The second program will be defined futher down, and uses `New_Test()`/`Run_Test()` to also run the program.
+The second program will be defined further down, and uses `New_Test()`/`Run_Test()` to also run the program.

 ## ABSTRACT SYNTAX TREE DATA MODEL